 Primarily due to a sustained decline in the Company's market value of common stock and market conditions, the Company identified a triggering event requiring a test for impairment as of June 30, 2022.
-The Company completed its goodwill impairment testing and recorded an impairment charge of \$189,572 as the test determined that the carrying value of the reporting units of U.S. and Canada was in excess of the fair value.
+The Company completed its goodwill impairment testing and recorded an impairment charge of \$189,572 as the test determined that the carrying value of the United States and Canada reporting units was in excess of the fair value.
 The recognized impairment reduced the goodwill balance to zero as of June 30, 2022.
-The impairment was primarily due to a deterioration in customer demand in the U.S. and Canada caused by macroeconomic and industry conditions.
+The impairment was primarily due to a deterioration in customer demand in the United States and Canada caused by macroeconomic and industry conditions.

 The Company determined the fair value of the U.S. and Canada reporting units based on an income approach, using the present value of future discounted cash flows, and based on a market approach.
 The fair values were reconciled to the market value of common stock of Hydrofarm to corroborate the estimates used in the interim test for impairment.
-Significant estimates used to determine fair value include the weighted average cost of capital, financial forecasts, and pricing multiples derived from publicly-traded companies that are comparable to the reporting units.
+Significant estimates used to determine fair value included the weighted average cost of capital, financial forecasts, and pricing multiples derived from publicly-traded companies that are comparable to the reporting units.
 Refer to Note 15 - Fair Value Measurements, for further discussion of valuation inputs.
-There was no goodwill impairment recognized during the year ended December 31, 2021.
 The changes in goodwill are as follows: